NES Classic Edition Stock Updates

 The palm-sized NES console, retailing for $59.99 list price, features the classic Nintendo NES controller many geeks have grown up with.
 The retro console comes pre-installed with 30 classic NES games including Super Mario Bros., Pac-Man, Metroid, Donkey Kong, The Legend of Zelda and Kirby's Adventures.
 The NES Classic Edition system is a miniaturized version of the groundbreaking NES, originally released in 1985.

 The Holiday shopping season 2016 has been dominated by the hunt for Hatchimals and the Nintendo NES classic edition.
 The NES Classic demand is still strong amidst ongoing shortage.
-In about one months the new Nintendo Switch will go sale and Nintendo fans brace for the worst.

-The Nintendo Switch pre-order are sold out.
-The supply situation might no be as bad as for the NES, but it will be difficult to get a Switch at launch for customers who have not pre-ordered the Switch.
-Find out how to get the Nintendo Shift on March 3.
+The Best Buy NES Classic and Switch sale on March 29 was worse than a Black Friday sale.
+We don't expect the sitatution to improve in 2017.
+The NES Classic will be a hard to find item into the Holiday shopping season 2017.